-7.9.2 USCI to eUSCI
+7.9.1 USCI to eUSCI

-The architecture and the internal state machine of the eUSCI is very similar to the USCI module in the F2xx family.
+The architecture and the internal state machine of the eUSCI is very similar to the USCI module in the F4xx family.
 However, there are many new features added in the eUSCI as well as changes made to the existing features.
-While most of the code is still compatible, TI recommends reviewing the register names.
+While most of the code is still compatible, it is recommended to review the register names.
 Table 5 shows most of the significant differences between the families.
 For more detailed information, see Migrating from the USCI to the eUSCI Module.